 Elementary and Middle Schools

 A parent or guardian should call the school the morning the child is absent.
-If a call is not received, school personnel will call a parent or guardian.
+If a call is not received, a parent or guardian will be contacted via the SchoolMessenger attendance system and asked to contact the school to confirm the absence.
 On returning to school, the student must bring a written excuse signed by a parent or guardian.
 The note should state the date and reason for absence.

 Attendance Phone Numbers: